Rangiya–Murkongselek section: Branch lines

 The Bogibeel Bridge was sanctioned in 1997 and work started on it in 2002.
 It was intended to link the Rangiya-Murkongselek section on the north bank of the Brahmaputra with the Lumding-Dibrugarh section in the South bank.
 The work was completed on 2018 and the first train across the bridge was flagged off by Prime Minister Narendra Modi.
+The 31.83 km line is now a daily useful link between Assam & Arunachal.

 Proposed projects and extensions

 Three national projects of strategic importance are proposed in this section primarily focusing on providing connectivity with Arunachal Pradesh.
 A broad gauge railway track is proposed from the existing rail head at Bhalukpong to Tawang via Tenga & Dirang.
-Another Lakhimpur-Bame-Silapathar line is proposed from North Lakhimpur to Silapathar via Bame & Aalo The terminal station of the section is also expected to be moved from Murkongselek to Parshuram Kund in Arunachal Pradesh, via Pasighat and Tezu and to further connect it to the Lumding–Dibrugarh section at Rupai.
+Another Lakhimpur-Bame-Silapathar line is proposed from North Lakhimpur to Silapathar via Bame & Aalo.
+The terminal station of the section is also expected to be moved from Murkongselek to Parshuram Kund in Arunachal Pradesh, via Pasighat and Tezu and to further connect it to the Lumding–Dibrugarh section at Rupai.

 The 25 km long Silghat Town-Dekargaon new line project has been sanctioned to connect Silghat on the south bank of Brahmaputra on the Chaparmukh-Silghat branch line with Dekargaon.
 This also entails the building of a new railway bridge across the Brahmaputra River.